 It is typical to collaborate with other UW faculty on research grants.
-Ensure appropriate faculty effort and corresponding salary amounts are included in the budget at the proposal stage.
+Ensure the appropriate faculty effort and corresponding salary amounts are included within the budget at the proposal stage.
 Discuss eligibility and compensation arrangements with your department administrator before including them into the budget.

 Investigator status is distinct from eligibility.
 PI eligibility is determined by the school or college.
 Review the Roles section on this page for more information.

 Check sponsor requirements before including staff positions into the budget as direct costs.
 Sponsors typically expect Facilities and Administrative Costs (F&A) to cover administrative and clerical staff salaries for activities related to a project.
 Carefully read GIM 23 and budget development to understand when budgeting such costs as a direct cost may be justified.
 Work with your department administrator to determine if the staff person is eligible.